chinapedia/wikipedia.abstract.en/Page/Pytheas.md

 Record

-Strabon_Rerum_geographicarum_1620.jpg's Geographica.]]
+'s Geographica.]]
 Pytheas described his travels in a work that has not survived; only excerpts remain, quoted or paraphrased by later authors, most familiarly in Strabo's _Geographica_,[5] Pliny's _Natural History_ and passages in Diodorus of Sicily's history.
 Most of the ancients, including the first two just mentioned, refer to his work by his name: "Pytheas says …" Two late writers give titles: the astronomical author Geminus of Rhodes mentions (_ta peri tou Okeanou_), literally "things about the Ocean", sometimes translated as "Description of the Ocean", "On the Ocean" or "Ocean"; Marcianus, the scholiast on Apollonius of Rhodes, mentions (_periodos gēs_), a "trip around the earth" or περίπλους (_periplous_), "sail around".

 Scholars of the 19th century tended to interpret these titles as the names of distinct works covering separate voyages; for example, Smith's _Dictionary of Greek and Roman Biography and Mythology_ hypothesizes a voyage to Britain and Thule written about in "Ocean" and another from Cadiz to the Don River, written about in "Sail Around".[6]
 As is common with ancient texts, multiple titles may represent a single source, for example, if a title refers to a section rather than the whole.
 Presently periplus is recognized as a genre of navigational literature.
 Mainstream consensus is that there was only one work, "on the Ocean", which was based on a periplus.